gnodiew2020/test/vscode-docs/docs/getstarted/userinterface.md

 >**Tip:** You can resize editors and reorder them.
 Drag and drop the editor title area to reposition or resize the editor.

-## Minimap
+## 迷你导航图

-A Minimap (code outline) gives you a high-level overview of your source code, which is useful for quick navigation and code understanding.
+迷你导航图 (代码大纲) gives you a high-level overview of your source code, which is useful for quick navigation and code understanding.
 A file's minimap is shown on the right side of the editor.
 You can click or drag the shaded area to quickly jump to different sections of your file.

 ![minimap](images/userinterface/minimap.png)

 >**Tip:** You can move the minimap to the left hand side or disable it completely by respectively setting `"editor.minimap.side": "left"` or `"editor.minimap.enabled": false` in your user or workspace [settings](/docs/getstarted/settings.md).

-### Indent Guides
+### 缩进参考线

 The image above also shows indentation guides (vertical lines) which help you quickly see matching indent levels.
 If you would like to disable indent guides, you can set `"editor.renderIndentGuides": false` in your user or workspace [settings](/docs/getstarted/settings.md).

-## Breadcrumbs
+## 面包屑导航

 The editor has a navigation bar above its contents called [Breadcrumbs](https://en.wikipedia.org/wiki/Breadcrumb_(navigation)).
 It shows the current location and allows you to quickly navigate between folders, files, and symbols.